MetalBlueberry/chkb/README.md

 ```

+## onMiss

+onMiss event is triggered on keydown if a key contains no mapping in the current layer.
+It is useful to automatically leave a layer if you press something that it is not mapped.
+By default, the keydown event stops on the current layer, if you want to propagate it, you have to add the **Map** action to the onMiss action list

 ## Available key events

 key events are used to capture events from your keyboard and map them into other keyboard events.